Sod turned on €44m Killaloe road infrastructure investment

 The scheme, which forms part of a €44m investment in road improvements, will include a new bridge being built across the River Shannon connecting Killaloe and Ballina.

-The current bridge, which connects the Tipperary and Clare townlands, has been described as unfit to cater for large volumes of traffic experienced, particularly in the summer sunshine, when it is popular with Limerick families.
+The current bridge, which connects the Tipperary and Clare townlands, has been described as unfit to cater for large volumes of traffic experienced, particularly in the summer sunshine.

 Cathal Crowe TD said: "After many false dawns the money we secured in government is being spent on developing an essential 6.2km bypass road and new bridge at Killaloe/Ballina.